mflx/academic-kickstart-alt/content/talk/ProductCoaching-ProductCamp19.md

 math: false
 ---

-Talk about the concept of Product Coaching.
-Consept is still MVP and I appreciate all feedback.
+Talk on the concept of Product Coaching.
+The concept is still MVP and I appreciate all feedback.
 Slides are available [here](https://docs.google.com/presentation/d/1a43WGB1Pw1mHlBL0ZaYBLkz2llx3dBmlMFPiZUa0JTE/edit?usp=sharing).

 Feedback: